 In a rural community such as Mount Holly, the most important component of the transportation network by far is the highway system.
-Not only does it provide for auto access to all pærts of the Town, for commuting to jobs, but it also provides access for school buses and emergency vehicles.
+Not only does it provide for auto access to all parts of the Town and for commuting to jobs, but it also provides access for school buses and emergency vehicles.
 [Use of town roads by bicycles includes organized tour groups, as well as recreational use by local citizens.]
 There are four classes of town highways:

-- 1. Class 1 town highways are those which form an extension of a state highway route and carry a state highway route number.
-There are none in Mount Holly. - 2.
-Class 2 town highways are those selected as the most important highways in each town; Mount Holly has 10.6 miles.
+1. Class 1 town highways are those that form an extension of a state highway route and carry a state highway route number.
+There are none in Mount Holly.

+2. Class 2 town highways are those selected as the most important highways in each town; Mount Holly has 10.6 miles of Class 2 town highways:

 Town Highway Name Limits

-Tarbellville Road Tarbellville Rd. at VT.155 to-

-Belmont Road the Shrewsbury town line.

-Hortonville Road

-Healdville Road TH 1 at Belmont to VT.103 at Healdville.
+Tarbellville RoadTarbellville Rd. at VT 155 to theBelmont RoadShrewsbury town lineHortonville RoadHealdville RoadTH1 at Belmont to VT 103 at Healdville

 3. Class 3 town highways are all other traveled town highways with the minimum standards of being negotiable under normal conditions all seasons of the year by a standard manufactured pleasure car.
 This includes, but is not limited to, sufficient surface and base, adequate drainage, and sufficient width capable to provide winter maintenance.
-Mount Holly has 46.7 miles.
+Mount Holly has 46.84 miles of Class 3 town highways.

 4. Class 4 town highways are all other town highways including trails and pent roads.

-The Selectboard determines which town highways are Class 4; Mount Holly has 12.45 miles of these highways.
+The Select Board determines which town highways are Class 4; Mount Holly has 12.47 miles of these highways.

-Presently, there are 15.4 miles of state highway within Mount Holly.
+Presently, there are 15.4 miles of state highway within Mount Holly

-The estimated 1991 Average Daily Traffic and Design Hour Volume prepared by the Vermont Agency of Transportation show that none of the volumes of traffic on existing Town highways exceeds suggested levels of service and are well below design capacity.
+The estimated 1991 Average Daily Traffic and Design Hour Volume prepared by the Vermont Agency of Transportation show that traffic on existing Town highways does not exceed suggested levels of service and that traffic levels are well below design capacity.
 It does not appear that any Town Road will experience over loading problems in the near future.

-Estimations by the Vermont Agency of Transportation of accidents on Town highways shows very few accidents with no particular concentration in any area.
-There seems to be, however, a concentration of accidents at the caution light on Vermont route 103.
-It should be noted that a significant portion of the Okemo Mountain Road, accessible only from Ludlow, is located in Mount Holly and provides access to the summit of Okemo Mountain which is located in Mount Holly.
+Estimations by the Vermont Agency of Transportation of accidents on Town highways show few accidents with no particular concentration in any area.
+There seems to be, however, a concentration of accidents at the caution light on Vermont Route 103.
+It should be noted that a significant portion of the Okemo Mountain Road, accessible only from Ludlow, is located in Mount Holly and provides access to the summit of Okemo Mountain that is located in Mount Holly.

-Bridges: Every other year, the Vermont Agency of Transportation surveys the nine bridges on Town highways which exceed spans of twenty feet and determines necessary repairs.
-Bridge #65 on the Lushus Acres Road has been scheduled for repair by the State in the very near future.
-In the 1992 State survey, four bridges, numbers 61, 64, 65, and 66 were designated in need of work.
+Bridges: Every other year, the Vermont Agency of Transportation surveys the nine bridges on Town highways that exceed spans of twenty feet and determines necessary repairs.
+In the 2002 State survey, three bridges, numbers 61, 64, and 66 were designated in need of work.
 These will be placed in the priority pool to be repaired by the State, although the Town will proceed with work deemed absolutely necessary.